How yellowHEAD Creates Amazing Video Ads

 - Be aware of reflections or light coming in from windows because this can make the subject look dim and shadowed.

-He uses a 4k or 6k camera (6144 x 3160 pixels) as it gives a high-quality, sharp picture.
+The yellowHEAD Creative studio uses 4k or 6k cameras (6144 x 3160 pixels) because it gives a high-quality, sharp picture.
 This also allows the shot to be cropped into many sizes without reducing the quality and becoming pixelated.

 Igor uses the ColorChecker Passport to maintain the white balance.
 This is especially important with BRAW footage because it needs color grading.

 Use professional makeup artists and stylists to ensure the actors’ looks stay consistent throughout the scenes.
 Stylists can be an important asset to a team since they pay extra attention to details like whether or not the actor’s outfit clashes with the background.

 With all the details to take into consideration, it is important to take a step back and view the entire composition, checking that each component is visually harmonious.
 By doing this, creative teams make sure all the elements evoke the right mood, style, and theme.

 The viewer’s focus should always be on the main actor; therefore, frames should be clean and carefully composed, without anything to distract from the main focus.
 We take brand colors, set design, and wardrobe choices into consideration so they are congruous with the brand.

 Igor and the yellowSTUDIO team also pay special attention that no other brand names are in the frame.
 If this is unavoidable, they create fake, generic covers for items in the shot.

 One very important technical aspect of video production is the lighting setup.